Last updated on February 26th, 2023 at 02:42 pm

 - a “spider” or large slotted spoon if frying in a pot.

 Taste.
-If you are satisfied with the taste and texture, pack the crab mixture into the cookie cutter/molds.
+If you are satisfied with the taste and texture, pack the crab mixture into the cookie cutter/mold.
 Place the crab towers on a pan and refrigerate so they will set.

 When you are ready to cook them, heat enough oil in a pot or fryer so crabcakes will be submerged.
 Heat oil to the point where it looks shiny and when throwing a few Panko bread crumbs in, they rise and sizzle a bit.
 Dredge crabcakes in egg then Panko and put in hot oil.